 Electronic Engineers

-Working on the development and design of electronic equipment, electronic engineers do maintenance, devise testing procedures, investigate systems and repair hardware components.
-There are many opportunities open to people who have trained in this discipline, from working for government organizations to working for computer companies.
-Engineering is always a lucrative career path, commanding salaries of around $70,000 per annum.
+Working on developing and designing electronic equipment, electronic engineers do maintenance, devise testing procedures, investigate systems, and repair hardware components.
+Many opportunities are open to people who have trained in this discipline, from working for government organizations to working for computer companies.
+Engineering is always a lucrative career path, commanding salaries of around $70,000 annually.

 Construction Equipment Operator

-A heavy machine operator can earn over $60,000 a year and can enjoy controlling such diverse equipment as cranes, excavators and bulldozers.
-Depending on which kind of equipment you’re responsible for, you may have responsibility for levelling areas for construction purposes, ploughing snow from roads or using an asphalt spreader.
+A heavy machine operator can earn over $60,000 annually and enjoy controlling such diverse equipment as cranes, excavators, and bulldozers.
+Depending on which kind of equipment you’re responsible for, you may have responsibility for leveling areas for construction purposes, plowing snow from roads, or using an asphalt spreader.
 There is always a lot of demand for these skills.

 Plumbing

 Plumbers are always in high demand and can work for a plumbing company or independent contractor.
-Many businesses hire plumbers for maintenance and construction purposes, and residential plumbing is also a lucrative trade.
-Installing fixtures and pipes and working with HVAC systems are part of a plumber’s remit, and salaries can cost over $50,000 per year.
+Many businesses hire plumbers for maintenance and construction, and residential plumbing is also lucrative.
+Installing fixtures and pipes and working with HVAC systems are part of a plumber’s remit, and salaries can cost over $50,000 annually.

 Welder

 Welding is an exciting job and can command a high salary.
-There are many welding types, which raises the opportunity to work with all kinds of organizations from construction companies to the offshore gas industry.
+There are many welding types, which raises the opportunity to work with various organizations, from construction companies to the offshore gas industry.
 Welding is a handy skill to learn, and you can go online for more details about welding equipment and its many benefits.

 Carpenter

-Carpentry is an excellent choice of vocational qualification, and you can even find an entry-level post with no experience or training at all.
+Carpentry is an excellent choice of vocational qualification, and you can even find an entry-level post with no experience or training.
 If you go to trade school, you can have even more opportunities to choose from and an even higher pay rate.
-Carpenters install, shape and cut building materials and can do everything from installing windows to remodelling kitchens.
+Carpenters install, shape, and cut building materials and can do everything from installing windows to remodeling kitchens.
 Rates come in at around $35 per hour, which is impressive.

 Landscape Gardener

-Landscape gardening is another trade career path which is in a lot of demand.
+Landscape gardening is another trade career path that is in a lot of demand.
 As a trained landscape gardener, you can command salaries of over $40,000 and work for a company or set up as an independent contractor.
-You can complete all kinds of exciting projects working for either business, public, or residential clients and learn a host of valuable skills that will stand you in good stead for improving your own home!
+You can complete all kinds of exciting projects working for either business, public, or residential clients and learn valuable skills that will stand you in good stead for improving your home!

 Mechanic

 Auto mechanics are in strong demand and will always be able to find work.
-There are many different opportunities open to those who take a course in auto mechanic vocational training.
-You can even train on the job if you want an entry-level position which requires no training.
-Mechanics can tackle everything from repairing a broken engine to replacing a tire and everything in between, and salaries can rise exponentially dependent on skills and experience.
-You can command impressively large hourly rates if you set yourself up as an independent mechanic.
+Many different opportunities are open to those who take a course in auto mechanic vocational training.
+You can even train on the job if you want an entry-level position that requires no training.
+Mechanics can tackle everything from repairing a broken engine to replacing a tire and everything in between, and salaries can rise exponentially depending on skills and experience.
+You can command impressively large hourly rates if you are an independent mechanic.

-These are some of the possible careers open to you if you decide to forego college and attend a trade school or move into a vocational career instead.
-You’ll find lots of exciting opportunities available that you may never have thought of before – it’s time to explore them!
+These possible careers are open to you if you decide to forego college, attend a trade school, or move into a vocational career instead.
+You’ll find many exciting opportunities you may never have thought of – it’s time to explore them!